firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q2-APR/2019-04-30-you-are-bleeding.md

 permalink: you-are-bleeding
 published: false
 teaser: "You must carry a handkerchief always in case you have to cover shame and tears and other imperfections, in case you are bleeding."
-author-img: alexandra-.jpg
+author-img: alexandra-seidel.jpg
 author-bio: |
-  Alexandra Seidel writes poems and stories about things that are ... real.
+  **Alexandra Seidel** writes poems and stories about things that are ... real.
 Kinda.
 Her work can be found at places like _Lackington's_, _Strange Horizons_, _Mythic Delirium_, and others.
 If you are so inclined you can follow Alexa on Twitter ([@Alexa_Seidel](https://www.twitter.com/Alexa_Seidel)) or read her blog:
 [http://tigerinthematchstickbox.blogspot.com/](http://tigerinthematchstickbox.blogspot.com/)
 proofread: false
 contentnote: